Accidental Landlord: Capital Gains Tax, Income Tax, Stamp Duty & More

 Income tax

 Accidental landlords will be liable to pay tax on the rental income they generate.
-You will need to pay this through a self-assessment, which you need to submit to HMRC.
-This tax is paid on your net rental income – the profit made on all the income you get from your properties, minus any tax allowances, reliefs, or expenses you’re due.
+They will need to pay this through a self-assessment, which needs to be submitted to HMRC.
+This tax is paid on the net rental income – the profit made on all the income generated from the properties, minus any tax allowances, reliefs, or expenses due.

-How much income tax you’ll pay will be dependent on the amount of profit you make from your property, or properties, along with how much income you generate from other sources.
+How much income tax one pays will be dependent on the amount of profit made from the property, or properties, along with how much income is generated from other sources.
 In England and Wales, everyone gets a “Personal Allowance” of £12,570.
-This is how much income you can generate before you’re taxed at all.
+This is how much income one can generate before they’re taxed at all.

-Beyond this, the following tax rates are applicable from April 6, 2024:
+Beyond this, the following tax rates are applicable from the 2025/26 tax year:

 • Basic rate: Income between £12,571 and £50,270 = 20% tax